Everyone daydreams of making money in their sleep or creating a life where money drop into your bank account while you’re on a beach somewhere.

-My mission here at PF Geeks is to help young people, recent college grads, figure out their finances.
+My mission here at PF Geeks is to help young people, recent college grads, figure out their personal finance.

-I’m passionate about helping young 20-30 somethings earn more, save more, and take control of their finances so that they can build wealth and give generously to causes and people they love.
+I’m passionate about helping young 20-30 somethings earn more, save more, and take control of their personal finance so that they can build wealth and give generously to causes and people they love.

 If that’s not you, that’s okay.
-This guide will still give you the foundation and ideas you need to build residual income.
+This personal finance guide will still give you the foundation and personal finance ideas you need to build residual income.

-But if you’re young, hustling, and trying to get ahead in life, then this is absolutely the guide you need to start making passive income and building a life of impact.
+But if you’re young, hustling, and trying to get ahead in life, then this is absolutely the guide you need to start making residual income and building a life of impact.

 If you’re in your 20’s then you have more time than anyone to put the places in place to create residual income.
 You have time and energy to build this foundation.

 Residual Income Definition

 Here’s the best way to define residual income…